Summary of PM2.5 Pollution and Meteorology Forecast for Today at the state-level (more resources here)

-Gaya is a relatively small city, covering an area of about 90 square kilometers.
-The 2011 population census for the city is a little less than half a million.
-To assess Gaya’s air quality, we selected a 30km x 30km domain.
+To assess Gaya’s air quality, we selected an airshed covering 30km x 30km.
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.